xmartlabs/MetalPerformanceShadersProxy/README.md

 Before contribute check the [CONTRIBUTING](https://github.com/xmartlabs/MetalPerformanceShadersProxy/blob/master/CONTRIBUTING.md) file for more info.

-If you use **MetalPerformanceShadersProxy** in your app We would love to hear about it!
+If you use **MetalPerformanceShadersProxy** in your app, we would love to hear about it!
 Drop us a line on [Twitter](https://twitter.com/xmartlabs).

 ## Examples